The Concise Illustrated History of 1920s Fashion and Style for Women. The trends, silhouettes, dresses, shoes, hats, hairstyles and makeup looks.

 Read our History of 1920s Makeup for the more detailed illustrated story of how the consumer boom in women’s make-up really took off in the roaring twenties.
 Cosmetics counters were fast becoming the norm in ladies departments stores and pharmacies.
 Beauty became a major business, with names like Max Factor ( the famed Hollywood make-up designer), Helena Rubinstein and Elizabeth Arden becoming household names and brands like Maybelline, Tangee and Coty rolling off girls lips.

-The singular evening makeup look of the 1920s was the cupids bow lips, heavily rouged cheeks and kohl shadowed eyes.
-But with the help of more cosmetically safe face cosmetics being sold by pharmacists, it was more acceptable for women to apply a little lipstick during daytime too.
+The singular evening makeup look of the 1920’s was the cupids bow lips, heavily rouged cheeks and kohl shadowed eyes.
+In the daytime hours, it was now quite acceptable to wear lipstick.
+Makeup was now heavily marketed towards women and was to become a major industry.

 1920s beauty guides were featured regularly in magazines and the new ‘American-style-beauty as evoked by Hollywood was the ‘image idéale’ to be achieved.